-For both outdoor and screened visits, family visitors are limited.
-The home will allow a maximum of the same two family members each time, where possible.
+For both outdoor and screened visits, visitors are limited.
+The home will allow a maximum of two visitors each time, where possible.
 You will need to wear PPE during the visit.
 But you will not need to have a rapid virus test first.

-You may need to mention the virus to explain why you couldn’t visit before.
+You may need to mention coronavirus to explain why you couldn’t visit before.
 Talking about earlier times you’ve enjoyed together may be a way of keeping the conversation more cheerful.
 Speak clearly and louder than usual to be heard through your face covering.